LukeDerryNZ/PID_Controller/README.md

 - pwmGen.c + pwmGen.h
 - README.md

-NB: I assume that the buttons2 and cirBufT files were not altered.
+NB: It is assumed that the buttons2 and cirBufT files were not altered.
 ________________________________________________________________________________

 .

-.

-.

 __ 24.3.2017 ___________________________________________________________________
 I made a new Branch.
-"NotVeryGood" branch is... kind of working...
+"NotVeryGood" branch contains bugs.
 I put all the things into a single
 main file and got it to more or less work, but it was quite poorly done and I
 might try and redo most of it.
 It main problem (other than being messy) is that
 for some reason the intervals dont seem to be being recorded quite right and